victorblaga/reastig/README.md

 ## Idea

-Reastig maintains the application state as a time-ordered list of per-topic events (similar to Apache Kafka).
+1. Maintain the application state as a global ordered list of events

-Components update the application state by sending messages to a topic.
+2. Update the application state by sending messages to a topic

-Components update their internal state by subscribing to a topic and calling a reducer function when a message is received.
+3. Update local component state by subscribing to a topic and calling a reducer function

 ## How it works